fajrunwm/fajrunwm/README.md

-- 👋 Hi, I’m @fajrunwm
+- All about GIS, Geographic Data Science, and Cartography
-- 👀 I’m interested in GIS, Geography, Spatial Analysis, Map Making, & Data Viz
+- MSc in Social & Geographic Data Science at Univerisity College London
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on all I mention above
-- 📫 Reach me on my twitter profile @fajrunwm
+- Reach me on my Twitter profile @fajrunwm

 <!---
 fajrunwm/fajrunwm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.